Madjac33/Unity-Cookbook/Chapter 1: Input System Package/input-system-package.md

 <img src="Installation.gif" alt="Installation" width="60%">

 ## The Player Input Component
-<p>The Player Input component enables flexible input handling.
+<p><b>NOTE:</b> You do not need to follow along with this section in order to complete the example project.
+This is for your information only.
+The Player Input component enables flexible input handling.
 In the editor, you can define actions and map them to methods in C# scripts.
 Navigate to the player game object > Add Component > Search for Player Input > Select Create Actions.
 This will create an Input Actions Editor in your project's Assets folder.</p>
 <img src="InputActions.png" alt="InputAction" width="60%">
 <p>On the Input Actions Editor, you will see 3 columns.</p>